c-vandenberg/lammps-tutorials/simon-gravelle/level-1/lennard-jones-fluid/further-exercises/demixed-dense-phase/README.md

-# Level 1 - Lennard-Jones Fluid Further Exercises: Create a De-mixed Dense Phase
+# Create a Demixed Dense Phase